MissPhumy/MissPhumy/README.md

 </p>

 ## 💬 **Get in Touch**
-I’m open to collaboration on projects and discussions on [topics you’re interested in].
-Feel free to connect with me through [your preferred contact method].
+I’m open to collaboration on projects and discussions on Software Development, Machine Learning, Web Development, IoT and Hardware Intergation.
+Feel free to connect with me through e-mail.

 ---